 Every day, those of us who are on social media get contacted by someone who wants to connect with us.
 Occasionally it’s us reaching out to someone else because we want to connect with them; kind of makes sense, right?

 Most of the time I think the majority of people on some social media platforms add everyone who they know adds them.
-I think that because I see some of the numbers and every once in awhile look at some of the people that people I’m following are following; I hope you kept up with that. lol And often I see them connected to some folks who I’d consider either kind of shady or someone who’s never going to talk to them.
+I think that because I see some of the numbers, and every once in a while look at some of the people that people I’m following are following; I hope you kept up with that. lol Often I see them connected to some folks who I’d consider either kind of shady or someone who’s never going to talk to them.

 Yet, I know that there are some folks who I’ll check out “just because”, even if I don’t end up adding them to any of my lists.
 Why?
 Well, let’s look at this topic in general; we’ll get to it.

 I’m going to start with LinkedIn because it’s the easiest one to talk about.
 I can’t remember the last time I reached out to someone I didn’t already know on LinkedIn; actually that’s not quite true because I do remember.
-It was back in January when I was trolling for potential business contacts.
-I looked for people in my industry, looked at what they did, and if they were someone I figured could use my services in some fashion or might know who could I reached out to them.
+It was probably 10 years ago when I was trolling for potential business contacts before I got a long term contract.
+I looked for people in my industry, looked at what they did, and if they were someone I figured could use my services or might know someone who could, I reached out to them.

-Overall I look at social media like this.
-Sure I want to be recognized, and I may want to be more influential, noticed, seen as an expert, etc. But the act of just connecting with people who connect with you for no other reason except to raise your numbers makes little sense to me.
-I can’t possibly even keep up with all the people I’m connected with already and those folks have intrigued me.
-If I connect with everyone, those folks totally get lost, even if I create specific lists to track some of them.
-I’d rather not go through that process; how do you feel about that?
+Because I’ve been on social media sites for almost 20 years (ouch!), I have processes that feel smart to follow.
+Overall I look at social media like this; I want to be recognized, and I may want to be more influential, noticed, seen as an expert, etc. But the act of just connecting with people who connect with me for no other reason except to raise their numbers or market to me makes little sense for me to play along.
+I can’t keep up with all the people I’m connected with already because that’s how social media works, and those are folks that intrigue me.
+Everyone should have a standard, and a reason for connecting with lots of people; I ain’t got that kind of time.

-Anyway, that’s how I do things on social media; what about you?
-And do you think my criteria are too high or too low at times, and what do or would you do different?
+That’s how I do things on social media; what about you?
+Do you think my criteria is too high, too low, or just about right?
+What do or would you do differently?